soudeepd/soudeepd.github.io/pages/research.md

 ### <a name="progress"></a>Work in progress

 - **Deb, S.**, Karmakar, S. Spectral density based clustering method for spatio-temporal datasets.
 Manuscript in preparation.
-To be presented in an invited talk in 4th International Conference on Econometrics and Statistics, EcoSta 2021 (virtual).
+Presented in an invited talk in 4th International Conference on Econometrics and Statistics, EcoSta 2021 (virtual).

 - Rawat, S., **Deb, S.** Impact of global warming on rainfall: A Spatio-temporal study.
 Manuscript in preparation.
 Abstract accepted for an oral presentation in RSS International conference 2021, to be held in Manchester, UK.